Vampire Savior: Vampire Hunter 2 and Vampire Savior 2

-Along with minor tweaks and changes to the characters' move lists, and the combo system (removal of air chains) the main difference between the two upgrades and the original Vampire Savior are in its character roster.
-Vampire Hunter 2 features the same character roster and soundtrack as Night Warriors (which was known as Vampire Hunter in Japan), omitting the characters introduced in Vampire Savior, while Vampire Savior 2 features the Vampire Savior cast along with Donovan, Huitzil and Pyron, omitting Jon Talbain (as well as Dark Talbain), Rikuo and Sasquatch.
-Both versions feature Oboro Bishamon and Shadow as secret characters, as well as Marionette, with which the fights consist of "mirror matches" (e.g. Morrigan vs Morrigan, Demitri vs Demitri).
-Vampire Hunter 2 also retains the music from the original Vampire Hunter, while Vampire Savior 2 uses the music from the original Vampire Savior.
+Along with minor tweaks and changes to the characters' move lists and the combo system (removal of air chains), the main changes are in the character rosters.
+Vampire Hunter 2 uses the roster from Night Warriors (Vampire Hunter in Japan), omitting the characters introduced in Vampire Savior.
+Vampire Savior 2 features the Vampire Savior roster but omits Jon Talbain (as well as Dark Talbain), Rikuo and Sasquatch, and replaces them with Donovan, Huitzil and Pyron.
+Both versions feature Oboro Bishamon and Shadow as secret characters, as well as Marionette.
+Vampire Hunter 2 also retains the music from Vampire Hunter, while Vampire Savior 2 uses the Vampire Savior soundtrack.